 Answer questions with MDN links

-Whether the question is on Stackoverflow, or someone is shouting it to the Twitterverse, or your coworker is asking in your team's Slack channel, often answers to questions about web development can be found on MDN.
+Whether the question is on Stack Overflow, someone is shouting it to the Twitterverse, or your coworker is asking in your team's Slack channel, often answers to questions about web development can be found on MDN.
 Help the questioner find the best information about web development by sharing a link to MDN that answers their question.

 Cite MDN in technical talks

 The Promote MDN plugin for WordPress blogs is available to help people who blog about Web technologies or Mozilla-related products both promote their own blogs as well as MDN itself.
-It works in two ways:
+It works in this way:

 You can configure the maximum number of keywords to turn into links by changing the value of